-- (b) Signs of impaired consciousness or other health issues (e.g., coughing, sweating, tremors, sleepiness, trouble breathing) - (c) Body deformities and body movements - (d) Skin (injuries, rashes, needle marks, sores) - (e) Other observations as designated by the Health Care Adviser
+- Behavior/conduct - 2.
+Signs of impaired consciousness or other health issues (e.g., coughing, sweating, tremors, sleepiness, trouble breathing) - 3.
+Body deformities and body movements - 4.
+Skin (injuries, rashes, needle marks, sores) - 5.
+Other observations as designated by the Health Care Adviser

-Any inmate who appears to be unable to adequately answer the initial medical screening questions shall be referred to the Watch Commander to determine whether the inmate should be transported to receive a medical clearance before acceptance into the detention facility.
+Any incarcerated person who appears to be unable to adequately answer the initial medical screening questions shall be referred to a care liaison to determine whether the incarcerated person should be examined by an on-site qualified health care professional or, if one is not available, whether the incarcerated person should be transported to receive a medical clearance before acceptance into the detention facility.

-Inmates requiring segregation for suspected communicable disease pursuant to 15 CCR 1051 shall be separated until transferred or cleared by the qualified health care professional.
+Incarcerated persons requiring separation for suspected communicable disease pursuant to 15 CCR 1051 shall be separated until transferred or cleared by the qualified health care professional.

-Inmates who refuse to answer these questions should be placed under observation until the screening can be completed or until sufficient information is obtained to allow the members to make appropriate decisions concerning housing and care.
+Incarcerated persons who refuse to answer these questions should be placed under observation until the screening can be completed or until sufficient information is obtained to allow the members to make appropriate decisions concerning housing and care.